In most sales processes, you give away far more than you realize.

 It feels responsible.
 Helpful.
 Professional.

 But what the customer hears is: “I’m about to convince you.”
-And the moment a prospect senses they’re being convinced, their guard goes up.
+When a prospect detects persuasion, they instantly stop listening and start defending.
 Not because they’re difficult — because they’re human.

 What customers are really deciding early